MikhailKravets/NeuroFlow/README.md

 1,1,-,0
 ```

-where `-` is the delimiter that separates input vector from its desired output vector.
+where `-` is the delimiter that separates the input vector from its desired output vector.

 ```rust
 extern crate neuroflow;